logux/logux/README.md

 Logux contains [multiple projects](https://github.com/logux): core, Node.js server, Redux, and Vuex bindings, syntax sugar for Ruby and Django.
-This repository is the main hub to track big epics affecting several projects and provide support for end-users.
+This repository is the central hub to track big epics affecting several projects and provide support for end-users.

 If you are found a bug or need help in Logux best practices, this is the best